Drafting a policy

 - Some policies start with the grant of rights recommended here, but then muddy the waters with confusing or even inconsistent additional language.

 - One mistake is to accompany the grant of rights with a provision encouraging faculty to negotiate with publishers to retain some or all of the same rights already granted to the institution.
-This is confusing because the grant of rights through the policy makes that kind of negotiation unnecessary.
-In fact, a key purpose of a rights-retention policy is to make that kind of negotiation unnecessary.
+This is confusing because the grant of rights through the policy makes that kind of negotiation unnecessary, and one key purpose of a rights-retention policy is to make that kind of negotiation unnecessary.
 The "grant of rights clause" and the "negotiation clause" might even be inconsistent, one making negotiation unnecessary for OA, and the other implying that it's necessary.
 (A negotiation clause would be more justified if it aimed to insure that authors only sign contracts consistent with the policy; for more on this, see our entry on author addenda.)

 - Another mistake is to accompany the grant of rights with a provision creating a loophole for publishers whose publication agreements, or in-house copyright policies, do not allow OA on the university's terms.
-This is confusing because the grant of rights through the policy already closes that loophole, and one key purpose was to close that loophole.
+This is confusing because the grant of rights through the policy already closes that loophole, and one key purpose is to close that loophole.
 The two clauses might even be inconsistent, one implying that publishers have no opt-out (except by requiring authors to obtain waivers), and other implying that publishers may opt out at will.

 - For reasons to grant a wider rather than a narrower range of nonexclusive rights to the institution, see the entry above on stating the goals of the policy.